 Nonemergency Medical Transportation Services (NEMT)

 NEMT provides Medical Assistance (MA) members with the safest, most appropriate and cost-effective mode of transportation to get to and from nonemergency medical service appointments.
 Recipients can arrange NEMT as one-way or round trips.
-Medical necessity determines for which of the following types or levels of transport and ancillary services the member is certified to receive for transport to and from covered medical services:
+Medical necessity determines which of the following types or levels of transport and ancillary services the member is certified to receive for transport to and from covered medical services: